-Approximately 350 stores, or 7 percent, of our network of domestic stores are individually branded.
-Sales to these Retailers represented approximately 5 percent of our 2021 fiscal year domestic merchandise sales to Retailers.
+A total of 343 stores, or 7 percent, of our network of domestic stores are individually branded.
+Sales to these Retailers represented approximately 4 percent of our 2023 fiscal year domestic merchandise sales to Retailers.
 Our Individually Branded Retailer program is ideal for Retailers who have strong individual name recognition in their local communities and do not rely as much on the Ace brand for their success.
 While they do not participate in Ace's marketing programs, as Retailers of Ace they still rely on Ace's broad product assortment (including Ace private label products), low product pricing, extensive distribution network, and eligibility for patronage distributions.
 They go to market under their own business name and identity.

-The remaining approximately 4,420 domestic stores, or 93 percent, of our network of domestic stores operate under the Ace brand.
-Sales to these Retailers represented approximately 95 percent of our 2021 fiscal year domestic merchandise sales to Retailers.
+The remaining 4,651 domestic stores, or 93 percent, of our network of domestic stores operate under the Ace brand.
+Sales to these Retailers represented approximately 96 percent of our 2023 fiscal year domestic merchandise sales to Retailers.

-Over the past two years, Ace has supported Higher Ground as its long-term retail growth strategy.
-Higher Ground replaced its former growth strategy, 20/20 Vision, due to the need to evolve with changing market conditions in the retail landscape.
-The strategy continues to build on Ace's commitments to enhance Retailer performance and ensure Retailer growth, not only today, but long term.
+Over the past four years, Ace has supported Higher Ground as its long-term retail growth strategy.
+The strategy continues to build on Ace's commitments to enhance Retailer performance and ensure retailer growth, not only today, but long term.
 Higher Ground provides Ace and our Retailers with a clear path to the future.
 The strategy is consumer-focused, aligned with our corporate strategy and contains two paths for growth that can be implemented separately or concurrently.
 The two paths for growth are Pinnacle Performance Retailing and Accelerated Store Growth.
 Pinnacle Performance Retailing is designed to help Ace Retailers improve their store performance by increasing sales and net profits.
 Accelerated Store Growth is designed to encourage Ace Retailers with the desire and ability to open new stores.
 It is also intended to increase store count through new investors, conversions of competitors' stores and by reducing the number of stores that leave Ace or close.